 - College graduate

-- Prior experience or serious professional interest in education, sustainability, or farm-based education.
+- Prior experience or serious professional interest in teaching, education, sustainability, or farm-based education.

 - Curiosity and willingness to learn about education practices and programs; communicating with a variety of audiences; farming practices; food systems; animal care; and education for sustainability.

 - Prior work experience with camps, formal or informal education programs.

 - Positive and flexible attitude with co-workers and visitors.